 Most people have heard of the “Pareto Principle,” also known as the 80-20 rule.
 The idea, introduced by Vilfredo Pareto in the 1790s, is that 20 percent of your efforts produce 80 percent of the results.

-If you apply that to your finances, you can make a massive impact undoing lifestyle inflation by focusing on just a couple of big areas.
-Where you spend the most money (again, you’re tracking that, right?) is probably similar to the average American household: housing and utilities ($16,895), transportation ($7,658), and food ($6,372).
-Target changes in those areas first.
+If you apply that to your finances, you can make a massive impact undoing lifestyle inflation by focusing on just a few big areas.
+Where you spend the most money (again, you’re tracking that, right?) is probably similar to the average American household: Housing and utilities ($16,895), transportation ($7,658), and food ($6,372).
+So target changes in those areas first.

 Renting is better than buying, even though most people don’t believe it.
 If you’re going to buy, then at least buy less house.

 Paying yourself first means you get paid before anyone else.
-Do that by setting up a monthly transfer of money that goes into a separate savings or investment account (recommendations here).
+Do that by setting up a monthly transfer of money that goes into a separate savings or investment account.

 I helped a reader do just that after they emailed me:

-What I like about the plug-in is you can add items from Amazon AND anywhere on the internet.
+What I like about the plug-in is you can add items from Amazon and anywhere else on the internet.
 I use this method to maintain my 40-piece capsule wardrobe.

 The Everyday Dollar Diaries is a popular series where readers keep a daily spending journal for one week, and I publish the results anonymously.
 The point of the exercise is to bring an awareness to how we all spend our money.

 Make it a habit to track what you spend—either through a diary or a tool like Mint or YNAB.
 You can use the information to help change your behavior so you’re spending money in alignment with your goals.

 As I mentioned earlier, if people did the math they’d figure out that buying a house isn’t the best financial decision.
 While doing the math is so important for big stuff – like buying a house – it’s equally important for smaller stuff too.